Chiongchih/chiongchih.github.io/_pages/about.md

 Education
 ======
-**Ph.D.** in BioEngineering (Bioinformatic track), King Abdullah University of Science and Technology, Saudi Arabia, 2020-now
+**Ph.D.** in BioEngineering (Bioinformatic and machine learning track), King Abdullah University of Science and Technology, Saudi Arabia, 2020-2025

 **M.Sc.** in Environmental Science and Technology, King Abdullah University of Science and Technology, Saudi Arabia, 2018-2020